 The HNC is 100% coursework with 1 Pearson Set unit (12.5%).
 This unit is a research project that will include timetabled sessions 50% and independent study 50%.
 The theme of the project is provided by Pearson and limited guidance and feedback will be provided throughout the duration of the project.
 The project must be completed by February and is an open book non exam unit.

 Where next - Further Studies

-Students passing the HNC course may be able to progress onto a Pearson BTEC Level 5 HND Diploma in Business Entrepreneurship and Small Business Management, with a view to completing a full degree programme at university.
+Students passing the HNC course may be able to progress onto a BTEC Level 5 HND Diploma in Business, with a view to completing a full degree programme at university.
 Many professional bodies also recognise the HNC for further professional study.
-Some universities will take students into either year 1 or year 2 of a degree course.

 Where next - Job Opportunities

 The skills offered as part of the BTEC Higher National Certificate can provide graduates with the opportunity to work in many different areas of the Business sector.
 Jobs roles include: HR co-ordinator, marketing assistant, customer service assistant.
 Many of our students have gone into the banking sector at Barclays and Citibank.

 Please click here for the Course Handbook – containing full course details plus information on

 - Student support and representation.